-Now it is time to bake the bars.
+Once your meringue is spread over the cookies, it is time to bake the bars.
 The meringue will get golden and dry out some while the cookie sets.

 I was able to pop the bars out of the pan to cut, but you can also cut them in the pan if you prefer.
-They can be stores at room temperature for several days.
+They can be stored at room temperature for several days.

 More great dessert bars

-The recipe for toffee cookie bars comes straight from my grandma’s recipe box.
+The recipe for toffee bars comes straight from my grandma’s recipe box.
 They are a simple brown sugar cookie bar topped with chocolate and optionally pecans for a easy and tasty dessert.

 Funfetti sugar cookie bars are soft, delicious and covered in sprinkle filled buttercream.
 Plus when you bake cookies as bars, it makes everything so quick and easy with no chilling of the dough or rotating trays of cookies through the oven.